YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies that ROLLBACK can run without requiring exclusive access to the database and the replication instance file.

 Any utility/command attempted while MUPIP JOURNAL ONLINE ROLLBACK operates, waits for ROLLBACK to complete; the $ydb_db_startup_max_wait environment variable configures the wait period.
-For more information on $ydb_db_startup_max_wait, refer to :ref:`Environment Variables <env-vars>`.
+For more information on $ydb_db_startup_max_wait, refer to `Environment Variables <./basicops.html#env-vars>`_.

 .. note::
    Because MUPIP ROLLBACK ONLINE can take a database backwards in state space, please make sure that you understand what you intend it to do when you invoke it.
 YottaDB developed it as a step towards a much larger project and anticipates that it will not be broadly useful in its current form.